Mmodarre/AzureDataFactoryHOL/README.md

 ![](.//media/image51.png)

-#### Create Blob Storage Datasets
+#### Create Blob Storage Datasets for WWI Input data

-In this step we create a parametrized parquet datasets on Azure Blob Storage Linked Service which will be used for storing both the staging data and the processed DW data.
+All the input data for WWI is sent in Parquet format from the source, so this makes our life easier as we only need a single parametrized parquet dataset for all different data domains.
+The data set will be created on the Azure Blob linked service created in previous task.

 The datasets are parametrized so the same Dataset can be used for writing and reading different files and data domains (i.e. customers or orders on any date).
-The only part of the dataset that gets hard coded is the container the “folder path” and “file name” remains blank to be parametrized.
+The only part of the dataset that gets hardcoded is the container; the “folder path” and “file name” remains blank to be parametrized.

 1)  Click the plus sign on the left top hand of ADF and select Dataset.